 - Ask for Next Steps – As your meeting wraps up be sure to ask what are the specific next steps regarding your new idea.
 People who lead with yellow don’t necessary lead with details, which is not a reflection of your idea or the value you are bringing to the work you share.
 Be open to next steps being general that can get more specific as you move forward together.
 While a next step is valuable, don’t feel like it has to be an unqualified yes or get full funding right away!
 Rather, look for an intentional connection point in the next 1-2 weeks to follow up on the idea you shared.

 - Keep it Light – The tagline for yellow energy is “Involve Me.”
 What this means is that people who lead with yellow generally prefer to be included in the process instead of being delivered a final product.
 As you share your idea, keep it light in order to communicate that you are open to collaboration.
 If you present an idea that appears to be fully developed then your boss may not see the value of engaging.
 Instead, provide space for questions and input.
 Receive their engagement as positive instead of criticism or suspicion.
 As you appreciate and honor their natural preference for collaboration you will open lines of communication that will create space for both you and your idea.

 Leaders who have a preference for yellow energy are natural encouragers.
 When approached with the tips above in mind, you will find them ready to receive and appreciate your good ideas and contribution to the team.
+Reach out if you are interested in coaching through color to optimize your effectiveness at work.
 Tell me how it goes! email@example.com